 The area enclosed by an ellipse is πab.
 The circumference of an ellipse is 4aE(e), where the function E is the complete elliptical integral of the second kind.

-The closed path followed by one object that is gravitationally bound to another – for example, by one of the stars in a binary star system or a spacecraft in Earth orbit.
+The closed path followed by one object that is gravitationally bound to another – for example, by one of the stars in a binary star system or Earth as it goes around the Sun (Fig 3).
 That the orbits of the planets are ellipses, not circles, was first established by Johannes Kepler based on the careful observations of Tycho Brahe.

 The semimajor axis is half the longest distance across an ellipse.
 The semimajor axis is one of the orbital elements – a standard parameter used to describe an elliptical orbit.
 The semimajor axis is also the average distance of an orbiting object from its primary.
 The periapsis and apoapsis distances, rp and ra, can be calculated from the semimajor axis, a, and the eccentricity, e, by the formula

 rp = a(1 - e) and ra = a(1 + e)

 An oval is a curve that looks like a squashed circle but, in contrast with the ellipse, doesn't have a precise mathematical definition.
 The word oval comes from the Latin ovus for "egg."
 Unlike ellipses, ovals sometimes have only a single axis of reflection symmetry (instead of two).

 |Fig 5.
 An ellipsoid (in fact, an oblate spheroid).